Working Principle of DC Motor

 But since here Ise = Ia = Itotal

-i.e. the field flux is proportional to the entire armature current or the total supply current.
+i.e. the field flux is proportional to the entire armature electric current or the total supply current.
 And for this reason, the flux produced in this motor is strong enough to produce sufficient torque, even with the bare minimum number of turns it has in the field coil.

 Speed & Torque of Series DC Motor

-A series wound motors has linear relationship existing between the field current and the amount of torque produced. i.e. torque is directly proportional to electric current over the entire range of the graph.
-As in this case relatively higher current flows through the heavy series field winding with thicker diameter, the electromagnetic torque produced here is much higher than normal.
+A series wound motors has linear relationship existing between the field electric current and the amount of torque produced. i.e. torque is directly proportional to electric current over the entire range of the graph.
+As in this case relatively higher electric current flows through the heavy series field winding with thicker diameter, the electromagnetic torque produced here is much higher than normal.
 This high electromagnetic torque produces motor speed, strong enough to lift heavy load overcoming its initial inertial of rest.
 And for this particular reason the motor becomes extremely essential as starter motors for most industrial applications dealing in heavy mechanical load like huge cranes or large metal chunks etc. Series motors are generally operated for a very small duration, about only a few seconds, just for the purpose of starting.
-Because if its run for too long, the high series current might burn out the series field coils thus leaving the motor useless.
+Because if its run for too long, the high series electric current might burn out the series field coils thus leaving the motor useless.